JosephMcArthur/Open-Leadership-Workshop/Open Leaders Workshop.md

 * Make it ourselves

-# This is what the Leaders Program is About
+# This is what the Leaders Program is about
 * Change minds
 * ???
 So, we need a project to practice.
 It can be either: